We shape the future of cyber security

 Crisis Management Support

-Developing standardized procedures and providing ad-hoc support in crisis situations
+Developing standardised procedures and providing ad-hoc support in crisis situations

 Operational Excellence

-Optimizing information exchange and communication channels between the OCS, NCSC and the financial sector.
+Optimising information exchange and communication channels between the OCS, NCSC and the financial sector